tgaudele/matrix_factorization/README.md

 C++ code for non-negative matrix factorization joint optimization.
 Includes NMF, Symmetric NMF, NMTF and Symmetric NMTF.

-To compile, gcc supporting C++11 (or above) and cmake are required.\\
+To compile, gcc supporting C++11 (or above) and cmake v2.8 (or above) are required.
-Dependencies include Armadillo, Lapack, OpenBlas (or MKL), CLapack, HDF5, OpenMP(see CmakeLists.txt file for details).
+Dependencies include Armadillo, Lapack, OpenBlas (or MKL), HDF5, OpenMP(see CmakeLists.txt file for details).

 **EDIT CMakeLists.txt TO BUILD THE LIBRARY ADDING THE PATH TO YOUR DOWNLOAD/INSTALLATION OF ARMADILLO AND HDF5.** Once edited, run the following commands to build the shared object.
 ```